 How a HELOC from Figure Works

 Applying for a Home Equity Link of Credit with Figure is easy and the application can be completed in just a few minutes.
-Once everything is verified and you're approved, you can receive your money in as few as five business days1navigates to numbered disclosure
+Once everything is verified and you're approved, you can receive your money in as few as five business days1navigates to numbered disclaimer.

-You'll also be able to choose from different fixed term options2navigates to numbered disclosure, which means that you can lock in interest rates now.
+You'll also be able to choose from different fixed term options2navigates to numbered disclaimer, which means that you can lock in interest rates now.
 That's especially important in a world where interest rates may only be going up.